pajlads/DinkPlugin/README.md

 4. Upon creating a webhook click the `Copy Webhook URL` button.
 5. Paste the copied link into the `Discord Webhook` text field in the plugin settings

+You can have multiple webhooks setup at the same time, you simply separate them with a newline between each URL.

 ---
 ## Other Setup